-Looking after young children is so rewarding as you see them develop and progress through the early stages of their life.
+As a nursery practitioner, your job is very rewarding.
+When you’re looking after young children, you see them develop and progress through the early stages of their life.

 This is such an exciting and important time as it sets the foundation for their future and creates a strong base for further learning.

 Many of the skills children learn are not only through classroom activities but also through social interactions with those around them, including eye contact, discussion, and collaborative working.

 In turn, this enhances their confidence and independence as they are learning how to integrate into group settings which is especially important when they start school.